mostafarabie5/Slash-App/README.md

 ## Instructions to run the project
 - Ensure you have flutter sdk and dart sdk
-- run dart pub get command
+- Run dart pub get command
-- if you use vsCode press click right on the main file and then choose start without debugging
+- If you use vsCode press click right on the main file and then choose start without debugging